 \paragraph*{{\MakeUppercase{\textbf{\catfour}}}} In this dimension, we categorize crashes based on where they occur during the \catfour~to identify critical stages.
-Building on the framework from Islam \etal~\cite{islamComprehensiveStudyDeep2019} and a pilot study of our dataset, we define key stages including environment setup, data preparation, data visualization, model construction, model training, and evaluation/prediction.
-This dimension is crucial for analyzing where in the ML pipeline crashes are more frequent and potentially harder to resolve.
+We define key stages building on the framework from a prior study by Zhang~\etal~\cite{zhangEmpiricalStudyProgram2020} (environment setup, data preparation, training, and evaluation/prediction stages) and a pre-study of our dataset (data visualization and model construction stages).
+This categorization does not imply that all notebooks adhere to a strict pipeline.
+For example, some only implement a subset of stages, while others contain the same stage multiple times (\eg~when they try and compare different preprocessing methods).
+Rather, it provides a structured way to analyze where crashes occur within a general ML workflow and where crashes in the ML pipeline are more frequent and potentially harder to resolve.